Skip to Content

 We returned to the Hotel Chaco on our second pass through Albuquerque because we didn’t get a chance to enjoy its rooftop restaurant the first time around.

-the view from the level 5 restaurant at hotel chaco
+The view from the level 5 restaurant at hotel chaco

 You’ll find some creative dishes and lots of healthy options if you stop in for breakfast or dinner (no lunch), but we just had an afternoon drink.